Keep common species common

 Reverse population declines for Species of Concern

 Reverse population declines for Species of Concern.
 This work focuses on species of special concern, which are either known to be rare or declining - or perceived to be rare or declining due to a lack of basic biological information.
 The Species of Concern designation imparts no special legal or regulatory status for these species.
 The primary purpose is to help prioritize limited resources to provide the greatest return for the time and funding invested.
 Conservation planning can identify strategies to protect important habitats and other actions that can be taken to reverse population declines before Federal ESA listing is needed, preventing the need for burdensome regulations and restrictions.
-Much of this information is being used in the development of the Comprehensive Fish and Wildlife Conservation Strategy, being developed as a requirement for receiving SWG funds.
+Much of this information can be found in the updated State Wildlife Action Plan developed to guide conservation of nongame species in Montana.

 Foster awareness and enhance public knowledge